appliedblockchain/ab-website/_projects/nuggets.md

 delivery:
     - item:
-        - body: Today, consumers share and store personal, payment and password data with 50+ different online services.
+        - paragraph: Today, consumers share and store personal, payment and password data with 50+ different online services.
 If any one of these services is breached, they all become vulnerable.
 With Nuggets, blockchain technology means users never share their data with anyone – not even Nuggets itself.
     - item:
-        - body: 'Nuggets is an agnostic tool, applicable anywhere.
+        - paragraph: 'Nuggets is an agnostic tool, applicable anywhere.
 It only uses biometric identification, so there are no passwords to remember – or to risk being stolen.
 And the product doesn’t track users, the way other ‘single sign-in’ services do.
 In providing this simple, trusted tool for consumers, Nuggets also solves corporates biggest problem: data security and cybercrime.
 If companies no longer need to store millions of customers’ data, they can’t be hacked.'
 ---